 - 1/2 a cup of diced ham – Can’t have a ham and pineapple fusion without the ham!
 Use diced ham slices or chunky diced ham works just as well.

-- 3 tablespoons of tomato paste – The first step of any pizza is the sauce!
+- 3 tablespoons of tomato paste or pizza sauce – The first step of any pizza is the sauce!

 - 1/2 a cup of pineapple pieces – Pre-diced pineapple, diced up pineapple slices or cut up a fresh pineapple for your tangy essential Hawaiian pizza ingredient!